Autoimmune Disease Hero Image

 Crohn's Disease (CD)

-Inflammation across the entire digestive tract and through all layers
+Inflammation across the entire digestive tract and all layers

 Crohn's Disease (CD)

-Inflammation can occur discontinuously across all layers of the entire digestive tract from the esophagus to the colon.
+Inflammation can occur discontinuously across all layers of the entire digestive tract from the esophagus to the large intestine.

-Possibility of complications such as intestinal perforation, fistula, stenosis, and anal fistula
+Possible complications include bowel perforation, fistula, stenosis, and anal fistula.

 Representative symptoms: Abdominal pain, diarrhea, fatigue, weight loss